Five Ways Your Competitor Is Using Instant Messaging Options to Improve Their Customer Success

 Each day I conduct a micro-research, which helps me to gather more in-depth details – not just about the competition, but users, the marketplace, partners,… Each segment of the audience is equally important.
 To keep the balance and differentiate yourself is in the middle of that matrix.”

-Find the niche where you can make a difference
+Find the niche where you can make a difference.

-Nemanja Zivkovic from Default Design described to us how are they creating competitive advantages by delivering results and focusing on a unique niche:
+Nemanja Zivkovic from Default Design described to us how they are creating competitive advantages by delivering results and focusing on a unique niche:

 “We’re focused on giving a constant value, daily, on one side.
 We’re present in communities everywhere where our customers are.